 In fact, I want to show you just a few of the typical ideas you’ll find online — and why they’re actually horrible.

-Now you know how to spot a bad business idea — but what does a GOOD idea look like?
+Now you know how to spot bad online business ideas — but what does a GOOD idea look like?

 I’ve taught over 30,000 students how to start successful online businesses through proven SYSTEMS.
 And below is the start of the system we use to find those six-figure business ideas.